unstoppabledomains/dev-docs/crypto-payments/resolution-library-error-codes.md

 Learn about the Resolution Libraries error codes you might encounter when troubleshooting your integration.

-## UnregisteredDomain Error
+## UnregisteredDomain

-This error is thrown when you attempt to resolve a domain not owned by any address.
+This error is thrown when you resolve a domain not owned by any address.

-## UnsupportedDomain Error
+## UnsupportedDomain

-This error is thrown when you attempt to resolve a domain with a TLD not supported by the current Resolution instance.
+This error is thrown when you resolve a domain with a TLD not supported by the current resolution instance.

-## Invalid Domain Error
+## InvalidDomain or InvalidDomainName

-This error is thrown when you attempt to resolve an invalid domain.
+This error is thrown when you resolve an invalid domain.

-## UnspecifiedCurrency Error
+## UnspecifiedCurrency

-This error is thrown when the domain you're attempting to resolve doesn't have any address of the specified currency.
+This error is thrown when the domain you're resolving doesn't have any address of the specified currency.

-## UnsupportedCurrency or UnknownCurrency Error
+## UnsupportedCurrency or UnknownCurrency

-This error is thrown when you attempt to resolve a domain with a currency not supported by the current Resolution instance.
+This error is thrown when you resolve a domain with a currency not supported by the current resolution instance.

+## RecordNotSupported

+This error is thrown when you resolve an unsupported domain record.

-## RecordNotFound Error
+## RecordNotFound

-This error is thrown when you attempt to resolve an undefined record of a domain.
+This error is thrown when you resolve an undefined record of a domain.
 For example, resolving the Twitter handle of a domain that doesn't have one.

-## BlockchainIsDown Error
+## BlockchainIsDown

-This error is thrown when you attempt to resolve a domain and its naming service blockchain network is down.
+This error is thrown when you resolve a domain and its naming service blockchain network is down.

-## UnknownError Error
+## UnknownError

-This error is thrown when an unknown error occurs while resolving a domain with the current Resolution instance.
+This error is thrown when an unknown error occurs while resolving a domain with the current resolution instance.

+## ProxyReaderNonInitialized

+This error is thrown when the registry address of the current resolution instance has not been initialized.

+## ContractNotInitialized

+This error is thrown when the proxy reader of the current resolution instance has not been initialized.

-## IncorrectContractAddress Error
+## IncorrectContractAddress or RegistryAddressIsNotProvided

-This error is thrown when using an incorrect contract address with the current Resolution instance.
+This error is thrown when using an incorrect contract address with the current resolution instance.

-## UnspecifiedResolver Error
+## UnspecifiedResolver

 This error is thrown when the domain resolver contract address is not found.
 For example, the domain doesn't have a specified resolver.

-## UnsupportedService Error
+## UnsupportedService or UnsupportedServiceName

-This error is thrown when you attempt to use an unsupported naming service with the current Resolution instance.
+This error is thrown when using an unsupported naming service with the current resolution instance.

-## UnsupportedMethod or NotImplemented Error
+## UnsupportedMethod or NotImplemented or MethodNotSupported

-This error is thrown when you attempt to use a method of the current Resolution instance not supported by the naming service you're resolving from.
+This error is thrown when you use a method of the current resolution instance not supported by the naming service you're resolving from.
 For example, using the `tokenURI()`, `tokenURIMetadata()`, and `getDns()` methods for the Zilliqa Name Service (ZNS).

-## IncorrectResolverInterface Error
+## IncorrectResolverInterface

-This error is thrown when the domain resolver of the current Resolution instance is misconfigured.
+This error is thrown when the domain resolver of the current resolution instance is misconfigured.

-## MetadataEndpointError Error
+## MetadataEndpointError

-This error is thrown when you attempt to resolve a domain with an undefined metadata endpoint.
+This error is thrown when you resolve a domain with an undefined metadata endpoint.

-## ServiceProviderError Error
+## ServiceProviderError

-This error is thrown when you make an invalid request with the current Resolution instance configured provider.
+This error is thrown when you make an invalid request with the current resolution instance configured provider.

-## InvalidTwitterVerification Error
+## InvalidTwitterVerification

-This error is thrown when you attempt to resolve the Twitter handle of a domain with an invalid Twitter signature verification.
+This error is thrown when you resolve the Twitter handle of a domain with an invalid Twitter signature verification.

-## InconsistentDomainArray Error
+## InconsistentDomainArray

 This error is thrown when you attempt to retrieve the locations of multiple domains with different naming services.
 The location of a domain contains the `blockchain`, `networkId`, and valuable metadata like `owner`, `resolver`, `registry addresses`, and `provider URL` of that domain.